github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 ## Configuring your default branch for new repositories

-You can configure the default branch that will be used when creating a new repository in {% data variables.product.prodname_desktop %}.
-The default branch is the base branch for pull requests and code commits.
+You can configure the default branch that will be used when you create a new repository in {% data variables.product.prodname_desktop %}.
 For more information about the default branch, see "[About the default branch](/github/collaborating-with-issues-and-pull-requests/about-branches#about-the-default-branch)."

 {% mac %}

 {% data reusables.desktop.mac-select-desktop-menu %}
 1. In the Preferences window, click **Git**.
   ![The Git Pane in the Preferences menu](/assets/images/help/desktop/mac-select-git-pane.png)
-1. Under "Default branch name for new repositories", select the default branch name you would like to use, or select "Other..." to enter a custom name.
+1. Under "Default branch name for new repositories", select the default branch name you would like to use, or, to enter a custom name, select "Other...".
   ![Default branch name selection options](/assets/images/help/desktop/mac-select-default-branch-name.png)
 {% data reusables.desktop.click-save-git-config %}
   ![Save button in Git configuration field](/assets/images/help/desktop/repository-settings-git-config-save.png)